wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/3-create-custom-analysis-with-microsoft-viva-insights.md

 The prior unit examined how business outcomes and associated insights can be analyzed on the Microsoft Viva Insight's **Home** page.
 Organizations also use Viva Insights to create custom analytical queries.
 The main features that support custom analysis are:

- -  Query designer<br>
+ -  Query designer
  -  Peer analysis
  -  Plans
  -  Data sources
  -  Exclusions

-The following sections examine how organizations can use these features to customize their workplace analysis.<br>
+The following sections examine how organizations can use these features to customize their workplace analysis.

 ### Query designer